Issue No. 112: What’s Trending in 2021

 Elsewhere, India’s fitness industry is on the rise.
 Cure.fit might be the most prominent, but Oga, SARVA, Ultrahuman, and TREAD are worth watching.

 And, in years past, the Peloton of ‘X’ referred to modalities, like strength or rowing.
 Now, it also applies to geographic locations.
 Volava, VAHA, and Fiture are hoping to become the Peloton of Spain, Germany, and China, respectively.

 Last year, the US fitness industry lost more than $15B in revenue.
 Prominent gyms, like Town Sports (owner of New York Sports Clubs), Gold’s Gym, 24 Hour, and Flywheel, declared bankruptcy.
 As a result of the pandemic, 25% of gyms could close permanently.

 Meanwhile, the industry saw a number of high-profile acquisitions.
 Among other deals, lululemon paid $500M for Mirror, Peloton spent $420M on Precor, Francisco Partners forked over $345M for MyFitnessPal, and Eric Roza teamed with Berkshire Hathaway to buy CrossFit.

 In 2021, as the industry tries to reorient itself, expect to see more of the same.
-Down that path, ClassPass could become an M&A target if boutiques don’t bounce back.
+Down that path, keep an eye on ClassPass – it might be the next M&A target.
 And it will be interesting to see if any growth-stage companies or SPACs become consolidators.